This spot has been added by

 The ocellaris clownfish is a common sight around Cabilao.

 Cabilao is a small island near Bohol, in the heart of the Philippine archipelago.
-From Bohol, reach first Sandigan Island Pier (a 50km bus and taxi ride from Alona Beach).
-At Sandigan Island Pier, catch a bangka, a traditional Philippine boat, to cross to Cabilao (20 minutes).
+From Bohol, head to Sandigan Island Pier, which is a 30 mile bus and taxi ride from Alona Beach.
+At Sandigan Island Pier, catch a bangka, which is a traditional Philippine boat, to cross to Cabilao.
+This takes about a 20 minute drive.

-You can enter the water from the small white sand beach facing the Bamboo Reef Resort, but also from the resorts, or from the beach extending between Cabilao Lighthouse and La Estrella Beach Resort.
+You can enter the water from the small white sand beach facing the Bamboo Reef Resort (snorkel entry 1 on the map above), or from the beach extending between Cabilao Sunset and the Lighthouse (snorkel entry 2).
+Cabilao Sanctuary resort also has reef access from concrete steps that lead directly to the reef (snorkel entry 3).

-Starting from the beach, you will first snorkel above a shallow reef flat (↕0.5-2m), mainly made of sandy and grassy beds, interspersed with some coral bommies.
+Starting from the beach, you will first snorkel above a shallow reef flat ↕2-6ft.
+This reef flat is mainly made of sandy and grassy beds, interspersed with some coral bommies.
 On the reef flat are living sea stars from different species, sea urchins, blennies, small moray eels and sharpnose puffer.

-After a hundred meters, the flat leads to a beautiful reef drop-off (↕2-6m), teeming with marine life.
-Chocolate dip damselfish, golden damselfish and green chomis abound around hard and soft corals.
+After a hundred meters, the flat leads to a beautiful reef drop-off ↕6-18ft, teeming with marine life.
+Chocolate dip damselfish, golden damselfish and green chomis abound around the hard and soft corals.

 Butterflyfish and angelfish come and go on the reef, where lionfish, pufferfish, and, for macro lovers, a beautiful diversity of nudibranchs and shrimps can be seen.

-Several species of clownfish are also recorded in Cabilao, including the ocellaris clownfish, aka “Nemo”.
-Sea turtles and yellow-lipped sea krait are also common at this spot.
+Several species of clownfish have also been spotted in Cabilao, including the ocellaris clownfish.
+Sea turtles and yellow-lipped sea krait are common at this spot.
+Be sure to check out the seagrass meadows.
+Although they are less colorful than the coral areas, they allow you to observe specific species.

-Cabilao Island is still relatively away from mass tourism, and the reef is one of the healthiest in the Philippines.
+Cabilao Island is still a bit removed from tourists and the reef is one of the healthiest in the Philippines.
 Underwater visibility is usually great, although it can deteriorate slightly, especially in the rainy season.

-Four small resorts (Cabilao Sanctuary Beach and Dive Resort, La Estrella Beach Resort, Cabilao Sunset Dive & Beach Resort and Polaris Beach and Dive Resort) are set on the beach, as well as the Bamboo Reef bungalows, and some guesthouses.
+Several resorts including the Cabilao Sanctuary Beach and Dive Resort, the Cabilao Sunset Dive & Beach Resort and the Polaris Beach and Dive Resort are set on the beach, as is the Bamboo Reef Resort.

 • Level required Beginner